Need a pipeline boost?

 By engaging with the specific groups of people who actually make buying decisions at your target accounts, you can craft messages that truly resonate, drive higher conversions, and get a clearer picture of your program’s impact.

-Person-based advertising makes that possible.
+Contact-level advertising makes that possible.

 Chapter 1